 Kawamori did not stick about too long.
 Wheels had started turning, and that short-lived experience was the genesis of an idea that sooned turned into a carbon management startup Persefoni, dedicated to tackling that problem (he describes it as “like an ERP for carbon transactions”).

 We're making Persefoni our second "one to watch": companies we are selecting once every month that The Stack is are confident are going to be well-known names in the near future.

 What is Persefoni?

-Tools to help assess carbon emissions, climate risk, and supply chain carbon life cycle analysis are emerging from myriad quarters as regulators and investors ramp up pressure on businesses to improve carbon data reporting.
-Companies trying to do this accurately and consistently face a challenging environment: from fragmented datasets to an inconsistent reporting standards environment.
+Tools to help assess carbon emissions, climate risk, and supply chain carbon life cycle analysis are emerging from various quarters as regulators and investors ramp up pressure on businesses to improve carbon data reporting.
+Yet the companies trying to report their environmental impact accurately and consistently face a challenging environment: from fragmented datasets to an inconsistent reporting standards environment.

-Carbon management startup Persefoni’s data model aims to help make this easier for companies, by letting users report in different formats like GHG Protocol, SASB, TCFD, SECR, GRI, and CDP, with customers able to account for the full spectrum of Scope 1, Scope 2, and Scope 3 emissions with 100% compliance to the GHG Protocol, with more to come.
-It lets users plug in to their Oracle or SAP systems via API to pull data, run analysis on it and provides suggestions to reduce emissions.
+Carbon management startup Persefoni's data model aims to help make this easier for companies, by letting users report in different formats like GHG Protocol, SASB, TCFD, SECR, GRI, and CDP, with customers able to account for the full spectrum of Scope 1, Scope 2, and Scope 3 emissions with 100% compliance to the GHG Protocol, with more to come.
+It works, crudely, by letting users plug it in to their Oracle or SAP systems, pulling data out via API, running analysis on it and providing suggestions to reduce emissions.

 As Kawamori puts it: "This moment that's happening in climate disclosure and climate data is sort of like GDPR in 2017.
 It's about to go into effect and everybody knows, 'OK, we're going to start reporting on our data privacy and what does that mean?
 How do we do it?
 What tools that we need to go by?'"